nxgych/towgo/README.md

-# torgo
+# towgo

 ## Description</br>
-torgo is a simple web server framework based tornado
+towgo is a simple web server framework based both tornado and twisted

 ## Installation</br>
 download the realease package and unpack it, access the path and execute the command:</br>